reinteractive/new_rails_template/README.md

 * The latest version of Rails (currently 3.0.1)
 * PostgreSQL for your database
-* JQuery, Simple Form, HAML and SASS for views
+* JQuery, Simple Form, HTML for views and SASS for stylesheets
 * Devise for authentication
 * Cucumber with Selenium and Capybara
 * RSpec with Machinist and Faker